-[.52] .47 Heating, Ventilation, and Air Conditioning.
+[.52] .50 Heating, Ventilation, and Air Conditioning.

-A. [An assisted living] A program may not use space heaters unless approved by the State or local fire authorities.
+A. An assisted livingprogram may not use space heaters unless approved by the State or local fire authorities.

 B. Minimum Temperature.
 The facility shall have a system that provides in areas used by residents a minimum temperature of 70°F in cold weather and a maximum temperature of 80°F in hot weather.